Lucky-Orange/Tenon/README.md

 ## Engine automatically switching

-Tenon can change web engine from UIWebView under iOS6 - iOS7 to WKWebView when iOS8 or newer automatically.
+Tenon can change web engine from UIWebView with iOS7 to WKWebView when iOS8 or newer automatically.

 ## Examples